 This paper sets out the case for a two-level theory of human psychology.
 It takes its start from Daniel Dennett’s distinction between belief and opinion, arguing that it has the power to account for a number of tensions within our commonsense concept of belief.
 It argues, however, that Dennett’s account is seriously inadequate, particularly in its treatment of the role of opinion in practical reasoning.
 The paper goes on to sketch an alternative proposal which retains the virtues of Dennett’s suggestion, while providing a richer and more satisfying account of the cognitive role of opinion.

 Natural language and virtual belief.
 In P. Carruthers & J. Boucher (eds), Language and Thought: Interdisciplinary Themes (pp.248-69).
 Cambridge University Press.
-Show abstract
+Abstract

 This chapter outlines a new argument for the view that language has a cognitive role.
 I suggest that humans exhibit two distinct kinds of belief state, one passively formed, the other actively formed.
 I argue that actively formed beliefs (virtual beliefs, as I call them) can be identified with premising policies, and that forming them typically involves certain linguistic operations.
 I conclude that natural language has at least a limited cognitive role in the formation and manipulation of virtual beliefs.